The Old Man and the Sea (1958 film): Production

 The director originally assigned to the film was Fred Zinnemann, but he withdrew, and was replaced by John Sturges.
 The film's budget, originally $2 million, grew to $5 million "in search of suitable fish footage."
 Sturges called it "technically the sloppiest picture I have ever made."

 According to Turner Classic Movies, a February 2005 CNN article points out that The Old Man and the Sea was one of the first films to "use a bluescreen compositing technology invented by Arthur Widmer, that combined actors on a soundstage with a pre-filmed background."

 The credits note that "Some of the marlin film used in this picture was of the world's record catch by Alfred C. Glassell Jr. at the Cabo Blanco Fishing Club in Peru.
 Mr. Glassell acted as special advisor for these sequences."

 Music

 Veteran film composer Dimitri Tiomkin composed and conducted the music for the film.
 His soundtrack recording, with the Warner Brothers Studio Orchestra, was recorded in the auditorium of Hollywood Post No. 43, American Legion, in Hollywood; Billboard reported that the acoustics in the Hollywood Legion were "far superior to most studio space in Hollywood and similar to that of the best concert halls."
 During the week of April 21, 1958, Columbia held open sessions for The Old Man and the Sea at the Legion Hall.
 The soundtrack was later released in both stereo and mono by Columbia Records.

+In 2025, a re-recording of the complete score was performed by the Royal Scottish National Orchestra (RSNO) under the baton of Richard Kaufman.
+The recording was released by Intrada Records.